iracooke/protk/README.md

 ## Why do we need a wrapper around these tools

 The aim of protk is present a consistent interface to numerous proteomics tools that is as uniform as possible.
-Protk also provides built-in support for submitting jobs to a cluster, and for managing protein databases.
+Protk also provides built-in support for managing protein databases.

 ***

-## basic installation
+## Basic Installation
-An installation script, setup.sh is provided but it will not work unless some prior dependencies are already installed.
-You will need

-1. __TPP__ (Trans-Proteomic-Pipeline).
-Required to perform X!Tandem searches and to run PeptideProphet, iProphet and ProteinProphet
-    Follow the [installation instructions](http://tools.proteomecenter.org/wiki/index.php?title=Software:TPP "tpp install instructions") provided by the institute for systems biology.
-Note that you don't need to worry about setting up the TPP web application.
-Only the command-line tools are needed.
-After installing the TPP tools make sure that they are in your `$PATH`.

-2. __OMSSA__ (Search Engine).
-Required to perform OMSSA searches.
-    Follow the [installation instructions](http://pubchem.ncbi.nlm.nih.gov/omssa/download.htm "omssa instructions") provided by NCBI.
-After installing OMSSA make sure that the directory containing the OMSSA binaries (eg including the omssacl program ) is in your `$PATH`.

-3. __Blast+__ (Blast+ executables).
-Required to build databases for OMSSA searches Follow the [installation instructions](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download "blast install instructions") provided by NCBI (download Blast+ rather than the older legacy executables).
-After installing make sure that the directory containing the makeblastdb executable is in your `$PATH`.

-4. __Configure Protk__ Finish the installation by running

-        ./setup.sh

-    in the protk directory.
-This script will create symbolic links to TPP, OMSSA and Blast executables in `./bin/` (this can be changed by editing the config.yml script)
+1. Install rvm
+curl -L https://get.rvm.io | bash -s stable

+On OSX
+- rvm install 1.9.3 --with-gcc=clang
+- rvm use 1.9.3
+- gem install protk
+- protk_setup.rb all

+On Linux
+- rvm install 1.9.3
+- rvm use 1.9.3
+- gem install protk
+- sudo protk_setup.rb system_dependencies
+- protk_setup all

 ## Sequence databases

 After running the setup.sh script you should run manage_db.rb to install specific sequence databases for use by the search engines.
-For example

-    manage_db.rb -h
+Protk comes with several predefined database configurations.
+For example, to install a database consisting of human entries from Swissprot plus known contaminants use the following command;

-    manage_db.rb add -h #Get help on adding a database
+    manage_db.rb add sphuman

-    # Add a swissprot human database
+You should now be able to run database searches, specifying this database by using the -d sphuman flag.
+Every month or so swissprot will release a new database version.
+You can keep your database up to date using;

+    manage_db.rb update sphuman

+This will update the database only if any of its source files (or ftp release notes) have changed.
+The manage_db.rb tool also allows completely custom databases to be configured.
+Setup requires adding quite a few command-line options but once setup databases can easily be updated without further config.
+The example below shows the commandline arguments required to manually configure the sphuman database.

     manage_db.rb add --ftp-source 'ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/reldate.txt' --include-filters '/OS=Homo\ssapiens/' --id-regex 'sp\|.*\|(.*?)\s' --add-decoys --make-blast-index --archive-old sphuman

-After first creating a database you can update it easily by running

-    manage_db.rb update dbname

-This will update the database only if any of its source files (or ftp release notes) have changed.

 ## Galaxy integration